 - i.
 Land Use This project is consistent with the intent of the Primary Development Boundary and the Low Density Residential land use designation.
 The proposed zoning designation of Planned Development Housing 2 (PDH-2) with a proposed density of 1.98 units per acre is well suited to the Low Density Residential land use designation. - ii.
 Transportation Old Plank Road is classified as a Virginia Secondary Road with Urban Minor Arterial Functional Classification.
 Transportation staff has verified the number of vehicle trips generated from an application of this type and size will not significantly impact the existing level-of-service nearby intersection at Old Plank and Andora.
 Transportation levels of service at the intersection are already poor resulting from existing commercial and residential development in the area all contributing to traffic generation.
 With limited alternative means of access to help distribute traffic to other thoroughfares, the traffic volumes stress Old Plank Road and intersections.
-The County and VDOT recognize transportation related issues in the area and efforts are underway to improve the traffic situation at the Old Plank Road and Andora Drive intersection.
+The County and VDOT recognize transportation related issues in the area and efforts are underway to improve the traffic situation at the Old Plank Road and Andora Drive intersection with a proposed round-a-bout identified in the Capital Improvements Plan with .